 The combined value of the University’s and affiliated foundations’ endowments exceeds $1.4 billion.

-Income — interest and dividends plus capital appreciation — is distributed semi-annually on June 30 and December 31.
-The amount of the distribution is 4.5 percent of the rolling average market value of the total endowment for the previous 12 quarters.
+Income — interest and dividends, less appropriate expenses, plus capital appreciation — is distributed semi-annually on June 30 and December 31.
+The amount of the distribution is 5 percent of the average ending market value of the total endowment for the prior 12 quarters.
 Using a 12-quarter average protects the amount that is distributed from short-term fluctuations in the market.

 Two separate but allied foundations support Purdue financially: